kishanpatel789/kp_data_dev_site/content/posts/024_ProcessJSONWithjq.md

 }
 ```

 Here's a chain of 3 filters.
 The 2nd filter `select(.house == "Gryffindor")` emits any objects where the key "house" has a value of "Gryffindor".
+Think of this as the `where` clause from good 'ole SQL-land.

 The 3rd filter `{name, house}` picks the keys we want in the final output; this removes the `year` and `owl_count` key-values.

-jq also allows arithmetic.
-Suppose someone causes mischief and fudges the `owl_count`:
+`jq` also allows arithmetic.
+Suppose someone causes mischief and fudges the `owl_count` 😱:

 ```bash
 > jq '.students[] | {name, owl_count: (.owl_count - 5)}' hogwarts.json